mellium/xmpp/design/42_integration_testing.md

 ## Proposal

-The proposed API adds three new types, seven functions, and three methods that would have to be maintained if we reached version 1.0 and began observing the Go compatibility promise:
+The proposed API adds three new types, seven functions, and three methods to an internal package that does not have to be covered by the compatibility promise:

 ```